-For the greens or “money” portion of this meal, my mother-in-law suggests braised collards or braised cabbage.
+For the greens or “money” portion of this meal, my mother-in-law suggests braised collard greens or cabbage.
 She always serves this with pork chops and corn bread drizzled with cane patch syrup.

 Since my kale continues to grow into the winter, that was my choice for the greens.
 Simply sautéd with olive oil and a little salt.